drmikeuk/campus92/reg23/regPersonal.md

 Private-sector halls
 Provider maintained property

-Halls of residence - third party
-Halls of residence - university maintained
-Not in attendance
-Not known
+Halls of residence - third party              -- maps to 'Private-sector halls' Halls of residence - university maintained    -- maps to 'Provider maintained property' Not in attendance                             -- maps to 'Not in attendance at the provider' Not known
 Other
 Own home
 Parental/guardian home
-Rented accommodation
+Rented accommodation                          -- maps to 'Other rented accommodation'

 -->